MicrosoftDocs/biztalk-docs/biztalk/core/table-looping-functoid-reference.md

 ## Remarks
  You must use this functoid in conjunction with one or more **Table Extractor** functoids.

  This functoid accepts multiple inputs, such as links from the source schema, constants, and the output of other functoids.
-You use these inputs to configure the table looping grid from which the associated **Table Extractor** functoids extract the data used to build the relevant portion of the output instance message You configure the table looping grid by using the [Configure Table Looping Functoid Dialog Box, Table Looping Grid Tab](../core/configure-table-looping-functoid-dialog-box-table-looping-grid-tab.md).
+You use these inputs to configure the table looping grid from which the associated **Table Extractor** functoids extract the data used to build the relevant portion of the output instance message You configure the table looping grid by using the **Configure Table Looping Functoid Dialog Box, Table Looping Grid** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
 You access this dialog box by using the [Table Looping Grid (Functoid Property)](../core/table-looping-grid-functoid-property.md).
 The Table Looping Grid is a property of **Table Looping** functoids.

  Every cell in the table looping grid is a drop-down list that is populated by input parameters 3 through 100.
 How the entries in the drop-down list are represented depends on the type of the corresponding input parameter and, where applicable, on whether the [Label](../core/label-link-property.md) property of the link is assigned a value.
 There are three possibilities: